-Rachel Hauck is a New York-based set designer who has designed extensively Off-Broadway and for regional theater.
-She frequently works on new plays, and has been honored to work with remarkable directors on new plays by such extraordinary playwrights as Naomi Wallace, Katori Hall, Lisa Peterson and Denis O’Hare, David Greenspan, Tanya Barfield, Culture Clash, Marlene Meyer, Greg Pierce, Luis Alfaro, Heidi Schreck, and Christopher Shinn, among many others.
+Rachel Hauck is a New York based theatrical set designer.
+She designs extensively Off Broadway and for regional theater, frequently working on new plays and musicals.
+She has been honored to work with such remarkable directors as Rachel Chavkin, Scott Ellis, Michael Greif, Thomas Kail, Leigh Silverman, Anne Kauffman, Dominique Serrand, Molly Smith, Tony Taccone, Emily Mann, Bill Rauch, Jo Bonney and Lisa Peterson on new plays by extraordinary playwrights and composers such as Anaïs Mitchell, Shaina Taub, The Bengsons, Heidi Schreck, Bruce Norris, Lindsey Ferrentino, Naomi Wallace, Katori Hall, Lisa Peterson, Denis O’Hare, David Greenspan, Tanya Barfield, Culture Clash, Martín Zimmerman and Luis Alfaro among many others.

 Rachel was the Resident Set Designer at the O’Neill Playwrights Conference for 10 years.
 As such, she worked with more than 70 playwrights, focusing on their work dramaturgically from a design perspective.
 For many years, she was also a regular designer at the Mark Taper Forum’s New Work Festival in Los Angeles.
-She has taught at Brown University/Trinity, Vassar College, NYU/Playwrights Horizons, and Cal Arts.
-She remains dedicated new play development and continues to work with students at the National Theater Institute at the O’Neill.
+She has taught at Brown University, Vassar College, NYU, Cal Arts and currently teaches at Princeton University.
+She remains dedicated new play development and the education of young artists, and continues to work with students at the National Theater Institute at the O’Neill whenever possible.

-Rachel’s design work has been recognized with Drama Desk, Lortel, and Ovation nominations.
-In 2012, she received the Lilly Award for Excellence in Scenic Design.
-She is honored to have received the Faberge Award from the Princess Grace Foundation.
+Ms. Hauck’s design work has been recognized with a Tony Award as well as Drama Desk, Lortel and Ovation nominations.
+In 2019 she received the Tony Award for Best Scenic Design of a Musical and in 2012 she received the Lilly Award for Excellence in Scenic Design and an OBIE for Sustained Achievement in Design.
+Rachel is honored to have received the Faberge Award from the Princess Grace Foundation.
 She was an NEA/TCG Fellow, and was very fortunate to be the first recipient of the internship in Art Direction from the Academy of Television Arts and Sciences.
 Her work has been displayed at the Prague Quadrennial, an international exhibition focused on theatrical design.